smoench/OpenSearchDSL/docs/HowTo/HowToSearch.md

-# How to search with Elasticsearch DSL
+# How to search with OpenSearch DSL

-In this chapter we will take a look how to perform a search via objective way with Elasticsearch DSL.
+In this chapter we will take a look how to perform a search via objective way with OpenSearch DSL.
 Well, the good news is that is very simple.
 That's why we created this library ;).

 To start a search you have to create a `Search` object.